 Pandemic-Proofing the AAR

-In today’s business climate, just knowing about a great learning process is not enough without a structure in which to implement it.
-Shamaym’s collaborative real-time debriefing creates that structure, bringing the AAR to the post-pandemic reality.
-It helps team members share knowledge in real-time, and empowers them to build up their competencies when face to face interactions and conventional learning are not an option.
+In today’s business climate, just knowing about a great improvement process is not enough without a structure in which to implement it.
+Shamaym’s improvement platform creates that structure, bringing the AAR to the post-pandemic reality.
+It helps team members share knowledge in real-time, and empowers them to build up their competencies when face to face interactions and conventional improvement are not an option.

 The Shamaym Platform is built to help team members write debriefs that are short, focused, and actionable after a meeting or task.
 It is a quick and iterative method for dissecting the successes and errors in work, and identifying concrete ways to change processes in the future.
 We built our debriefing process to reflect the way it is practiced in the field of combat aviation—an environment in which constant learning and adjusting is an absolute must because there is no room for error.
 This is the reality that many teams and organizations, even outside of the military, face today.